Uttamanusorn Bridge

 It is named in honor of Luangpho Uttama, a Mon monk who was an abbot of Wat Wang Wiwekaram.
 He initiated the construction of this bridge in 1986 with local Mon workers.
-The bridge was completed the following year.
+Construction was done by Mon labourers and was completed in 1987.

-Uttamanusorn Bridge is considered a landmark and is one of the notable attractions of Kanchanaburi, as well as River Kwai Bridge and Death Railway, Sai Yok Noi Waterfall, and Three Pagodas Pass.
+Uttamanusorn Bridge is considered a landmark and is one of the notable attractions of Kanchanaburi, as well as the River Kwai Bridge and Death Railway, Sai Yok Noi Waterfall, and Three Pagodas Pass.
+The bridge is seen as showing the friendship between the Mon and Thai people as it connects the Mon village of Wang Kha with the Thai town of Sangkhla Buri.

 Locals walk across the bridge to make merit by giving food to monks, a daily routine.